FAQ - Frequently Asked Questions

 Malone is pronounced the way it looks, but I have already noticed some people seem to want to accent the e at the end pronouncing it like "Maloney."
 That's incorrect.
 The "e" is silent and serves only to make the vowel preceding it (the o) a long sounding vowel.

-The titles are a little unusual—how do you come up with them?
+The titles of the Malone Novels are a little unusual—how do you come up with them?

 That's not really knowable at this point.
 We're three books in now.
 At the outset, I made a long-term commitment to the Malone series.
 However, I will continually reevaluate as time goes on.
 I really enjoy writing these books and I'm very happy with the character Malone as well as his supporting cast of characters.
 But of course, the point is that people buy the books and find them entertaining and enjoyable to read.
 For now, I'll just say that the greater the readership the series attracts, the longer its longevity.
 Hopefully in time Malone will become as mythical a character as Lucas Davenport, Robert B. Parker's Spenser, and Jack Reacher.